 A hazardous substance is one which fits the description (meets the criteria) of a hazardous substance either according to the Approved Criteria for Classifying Hazardous Substances [NOHSC:1008(2004] 3rd Edition and/or have National Exposure Standards declared under the Adopted National Exposure Standards for Atmospheric Contaminants in the Occupational Environment [NOHSC:1003(1995)].

-To assist in classification, Safe Work Australia maintains the Hazardous Substances Information System (HSIS) - which is an online database containing classification information for hazardous substances that have been classified in accordance with the Approved Criteria.
-However, the HSIS database is not a comprehensive source of classification information for workplace substances.
-If a substance is not included on the HSIS database, this does not necessarily mean that the substance is not hazardous.
+To assist in classification, Safe Work Australia maintains the Hazardous Chemical Information System (HCIS) - which is an online database containing classification information for hazardous substances that have been classified in accordance with the Approved Criteria.
+However, the HCIS database is not a comprehensive source of classification information for workplace substances.
+If a substance is not included on the HCIS database, this does not necessarily mean that the substance is not hazardous.

 If the hazardous substance is mixed with other substances, further investigation may be necessary by referring to the "type" of ingredient and finding out its concentration in the mixture.